Child restraint laws

 Responsibilities and penalties

 The driver is responsible for making sure all people travelling in their vehicle are correctly restrained.
-Drivers risk being fined $341 or more and 3 demerit points for each incorrectly restrained child in the vehicle.
-A separate penalty of $341 or more and 3 demerit points will apply for each unrestrained or incorrectly restrained child.
+Drivers risk being fined $365 and 3 demerit points for each incorrectly restrained child in the vehicle.
+A separate penalty of $365 and 3 demerit points will apply for each unrestrained or incorrectly restrained child.

 An additional 3 demerit points will apply if more than 1 seatbelt offence occurs within a 12-month period.
-The additional demerit point penalty will apply to driver-related offences for seatbelts.
+The double demerit point penalty will apply to driver-related offences for seatbelts.

 For example, if you commit a driver seatbelt offence where you failed to wear a seatbelt, you will be allocated 3 demerit points for that offence.
 If you commit a second offence where you drive a vehicle while a passenger is not restrained, within 1 year after the first offence, you will be allocated 3 demerit points for the second offence.
 You will also receive an additional 3 demerit points for it being within 1 year after the first offence.
 This means you will have 9 demerit points allocated to your traffic history, which may result in a driver licence sanction.